CARMELITE NGO STRUCTURE

 Spirituality Reflection Team

-The Carmelite NGO was affiliated in December 2001 to the United Nations Department of Public Information.
-As such it is responsible for:
+The Carmelite NGO was affiliated in December 2001 to the United Nations.
+It was Department of Public Information.
+NGOs affiliated to the Department of Public Information are responsible for:

 • The NGO must support and respect the principles of the Charter of the UN and have a clear mission statement that is consistent with those principles;